Silicon Valley: Etymology

 "Silicon" refers to the chemical element used in silicon-based transistors and integrated circuit chips, which is the focus of a large number of computer hardware and software innovators and manufacturers in the region.

 The popularization of the name is often credited to Don Hoefler, the first journalist to use the term in a news story.
 His article "Silicon Valley U.S.A." was published in the January 11, 1971, issue of the weekly trade newspaper Electronic News.
 In preparation for this report, during a lunch meeting with marketing people who were visiting the area, he heard them use the term.
 Earlier uses outside journalism exist; for example, a May 1970 advertisement in the Peninsula Times Tribune described a Palo Alto company that "helps production people in Silicon Valley."
+It is possible that the nickname was coined by Washington, D.C.–based Department of Defense people who did business with California chip makers.
+However, the term did not gain widespread use until the early 1980s, at the time of the introduction of the IBM PC and numerous related hardware and software products to the consumer market.

 Silicon Valley derives its name from the silicon used in transistors and computer chips, pioneered in the region in the 20th century.

-However, the term did not gain widespread use until the early 1980s, at the time of the introduction of the IBM PC and numerous related hardware and software products to the consumer market.

 The urbanized area is built upon an alluvial plain within a longitudinal valley formed by roughly parallel earthquake faults.
 The area between the faults subsided into a graben or dropped valley.
 Hoefler defined Silicon Valley as the urbanized parts of "the San Francisco Peninsula and Santa Clara Valley".
 Before the expansive growth of the tech industry, the region had been the largest fruit-producing and packing region in the world up through the 1960s, with 39 fruit canneries.
-The nickname it had been known as during that period was "the Valley of Heart’s Delight".
+The nickname it had been known as during that period was "the Valley of Heart's Delight".

 History

 Silicon Valley was born through the intersection of several contributing factors, including a skilled science research base housed in area universities, plentiful venture capital, permissive government regulation, and steady U.S. Department of Defense spending.
-Stanford University’s leadership was especially important in the valley's early development.
+Stanford University’s leadership was especially important in the Valley's early development.
 Together these elements formed the basis of its growth and success.
 The United States was more friendly than other countries to business investment, charging much lower taxes on capital gains since the Revenue Act of 1921, and featuring particularly loose free market controls over new business.
 In 1953, the Small Business Administration was created to foster startups, giving a boost to entrepreneurs.
 Northern California was even more welcoming, with a group of venture capitalists actively seeking high-tech business ideas, clustered on Sand Hill Road in Menlo Park and Palo Alto.
 California's civil code undermined the usual non-compete clauses that effectively tied employees to their companies in other states, allowing California workers to freely apply the knowledge they gained from their previous employer.
 This gave Silicon Valley an advantage over other American tech hubs such as Massachusetts Route 128 curving around Boston.